T3Voila/templavoilaplus/Documentation/StaticDataStructures/Index.rst

 |img-10|

-When you enable the first option, Templavoilà Plus will start usin the Static Data Structures.
+When you enable the first option, Templavoilà!
+Plus will start usin the Static Data Structures.
 Even with Static Data Structures disabled, the wizard can be useful as a backup system for your Data Structures that are stored in the database.